userlandkernel/mach-hook/README.md

 - A minimalistic patchtool for mach-o files in current and remote processes.

 ## What is it
-Attempts to provide a simple hooking interface for userland processes.
+- Attempts to provide a simple hooking interface for userland processes.
-Attempts to simplify programming with private symbols.
+- Attempts to simplify programming with private symbols.
-Attempts to make return oriented programming a bit easier by letting you find ROP gadgets in memory.
+- Attempts to make return oriented programming a bit easier by letting you find ROP gadgets in memory.
-May be a disassembler one day.
+- May be a disassembler one day.
-May also aid in patching the kernel one day.
+- May also aid in patching the kernel one day.

+## Currently implemented in
+- Proprietary and Confidential software of PhoneCheck LLC.

 ## Features
 - Finding symbols in symtab